angular/angular/aio/content/start/start-routing.md

     A route associates one or more URL paths with a component.

 1. The directive configures the component template to define how the user navigates to the route or URL.
-When the user clicks a product name, the app  displays the details for that product.
+When the user clicks a product name, the application  displays the details for that product.

     1. Open `product-list.component.html`.